webcyberrob/blog.camunda.org/content/post/2018/04/camunda-optimize-21-alpha1-released.md

 We are happy to announce the release of Camunda Optimize version 2.1.0-alpha1.

 This release marks the first alpha release of Camunda Optimize 2.1.0.
-The current alpha version can deal with process instances that were delete from the engine history and with that also the data import performance was improved significantly.
-In addition to that, the interactions with tables have been have been extended, especially for Raw Data Reports.
+The current alpha version can deal with process instances that were deleted from the engine history and with that also the data import performance was improved significantly.
+In addition, the interactions with tables have been have been extended, especially for Raw Data Reports.

 <!--more-->